rmcclosk/resume/resume.md

 ### Computing environment

   - Five years experience in Linux, including bash scripting.
-  - Familiar with development tools such as gdb, valgrind, Make, autotools.
+  - Familiar with development tools such as gdb, valgrind, Make, autotools, git.
   - Working knowledge of SQL.

 ### Mathematics and statistics